-Method of Assessment
+Methods of Assessment

 “BTEC biology really helped me to become more organised…it is the best course out of my options”

-The Science Curriculum Area has well-equipped laboratories serviced by a team of science technicians.
+The Science curriculum area has well-equipped laboratories serviced by a team of science technicians.
 All laboratories have computers linked to the College network and the internet.
 Students are able to use the College Learning Resource Centre (LRC) together with the extensive computer suites.
 The LRC is well stocked with books, journals and has Internet facilities.